Some Bolivian Movies (to watch or explore)

 - Styles & Groups:

-- Music bands blend European string instruments (like charango) with Andean flutes—a hallmark of modern Bolivian folk music.
+- Music bands blend string instruments like charango with Andean flutes—a hallmark of modern Bolivian folk music.

 - Legendary groups include Los Kjarkas and Savia Andina, whose ballads became hugely popular, often called “the Beatles of the Andes”.